reetamm/cybertraining/year-3-projects/team-1/README.md

 **Note** - feature can be added to ggsave() the plots to a fixed resolution.

 **02 - hmmwilksoutput.R**
 Functionally identical to 02 - hmmgammacopulaoutput.R but instead of comparing HMM and HMM-GC it compares HMM and Wilks to produce identical plots.
+**Note** - Requires the file **JulSepWilksSyn*

 **03 - rmse and scatterplots.R**
 Set values for line numbers 7-21, for the User Inputs section.
 Explanation of variabes should be the same as files 01 and 02.